 Data ONTAP Storage Management Guide for 7-Mode.

-- The following operations must not be running, because they conflict with volume moves:
+- The following conflicting operations must not be running:

 - SnapRestore of the source volume or the containing aggregate